 Bachelor of Science Degree in Emergency Medical Services Management

 This 4-year EMT college program trains students to become effective managers in the emergency medical services (EMS) field.
-Coursework includes classes in health science, clinical management and science as well as business classes in marketing, financial management and statistics.
+Coursework includes classes in:

 Related to EMT Schooling